 What You Need to Know About Dark Eye Circles?

-Dark eye circles, also referred to as periorbital dark circles, are blemishes that are considered as blemishes by skin specialists and dermatologists.
+Dark eye circles also referred to as periorbital dark circles, are blemishes that are considered as blemishes by skin specialists and dermatologists.
 Dark circles are the discoloration around the eye area.
 While a lot of people associate getting dark circles around the eyes with not getting enough sleep, most people actually get it due to heredity.
-Some people may be more prone to getting dark circles around their eyes more that other because it runs in their family.
+Some people may be more prone to getting dark circles around their eyes more than others because it runs in their family.

 What are the Types of Circles?

 Although a lot of people get dark eye circles and are always vigilant about getting rid of them or at least mask them through the use of makeup.
 Dark eye circles can be caused by different factors, which will be discussed later on, so before going into that, let us first talk about the different types of dark eye circles.
 This way, you will have a lot of information that will guide you on how to address your dark eye circles.

 You can tell the type of dark eye circle that you have by the tone: bluish, violet-red, brownish-black and shadowy.
 Bluish discoloration under the eyes is usually caused by lack of sleep, violet-reddish circles are caused by thinning skin around the eyes, usually caused by skin aging.
 Brownish-black circles are associated with sun damage, which the shadowy discoloration is caused by aging skin.
 The difference between the shadowy discoloration and the violet-reddish discoloration is that the “shadow” is associated with loss of skin around the eyes.
 This happens when skin degenerates and loses elasticity as we age.

 Why They do They Appear?
 (Common Causes: Seasonal Allergies, Iron Deficiency Anemia)